bioidiap/bob.bio.base/doc/index.rst

 To design a biometric recognition experiment, one has to choose:

 * a databases containing the original data, and a protocol that defines how to use the data,
-* a data preprocessing algorithm, i.e., face detection for face recognition experiments or voice activity detection for speaker recognition
+* a data preprocessing algorithm, i.e., face detection for face recognition experiments or voice activity detection for speaker recognition,
 * the type of features to extract from the preprocessed data,
-* the biometric recognition algorithm to employ, and
+* the biometric recognition algorithm to employ,
+* the score fusion to combine outputs from different systems, and
 * the way to evaluate the results

 For any of these parts, several different types are implemented in the ``bob.bio`` packages, and basically any combination of the five parts can be executed.